definelicht/hlslib/README.md

 #### CMake integration

 For integrating the Xilinx or Intel HLS tools in your project, the `FindVitis.cmake` and `FindIntelFPGAOpenCL.cmake` are provided in the `cmake` subdirectory.
 The scripts will set all necessary variables required to build both host and device code.
-It also provides the `add_vitis_kernel` function, which will produce targets for building hardware emulation, hardware, and synthesis.
+It also provides the `add_vitis_kernel` and `add_vitis_program` functions, which will produce targets for building hardware emulation, hardware, and high-level synthesis.

 Example `CMakeLists.txt`:
 ```cmake